addunn/AlgoTraderExample/README.md

 4) Open the soluton.
 5) Set the build to x64 that outputs to that /compiled/ folder.
 6) Build/Debug (should launch the application)
+7) Click "Start Schedular" and it should start the GatherStats mode and simulate trades for about a week.